Geocasmith/SENG-402-Risktionary-Backend/README.md

 Risktionary Backend

 # How To Maintain
 The app is hosted on the vm.
-Access the vm from your terminal using with the following command (The password is HolmesCovering6833)
-`ssh gca73@csse-risk1`

 #### Backend
 If the game wont start (when you press start) then the backend is not working.
 The backend is hosted using a node process manager called pm2 which should theoretically run forever but sometimes it stops and you need to restart it.
 You can restart the backend using the following commands